-If you change health insurance companies for the following year and are currently undergoing medical treatment, you must take note of the treatment date: your previous insurer must provide coverage for all treatment before the year's end, even if the bill doesn't arrive until the next year.
-If treatment must be continued in the following year, you can minimise administration costs for insurers if you ask your physician to send you an end-of-year bill.
-Otherwise, your old and new insurers will have to distribute the individual fees among themselves, which may lead to delayed settlement.
+If you change your health insurance provider for the following year and are currently undergoing medical treatment, you must take note of the treatment date.
+Your previous insurer must provide coverage for all treatment before the year's end, even if the bill does not arrive until the next year.
+If treatment must be continued in the following year, you can minimise administration costs for insurers if you ask your doctor to send you an end-of-year bill.
+Otherwise, your old and new insurers will have to distribute the individual items of the invoice among themselves, which may lead to delayed settlement.

-Treatment undergone during the change of year is liable to the old and new year's deductible rate.
-This is why it is generally not recommended to seek treatment if you can wait for the new year (especially when considering hospital stays).
+Treatment undergone around the turn of the year is liable to the old and the new year's deductible.
+This is why it is generally not recommended to seek treatment then if you can wait for the new year (especially when considering hospital stays).